JUST PUBLISHED: $200,000 in exclusive scholarships from the Skechers Foundation! Apply Now

 Offered by American Society of Criminology

 Are you a full-time undergraduate or graduate student with an interest in criminology?
 If so, consider applying for the Gene Carte Student Paper Competition!
-Each year, the competition awards between $200 and $500 to the top three applicants who submit criminology papers no longer than 8,000 words.
-Each winner will be invited to present their paper at the Annual Meeting, with the first-place winner receiving an additional $500 to pay for travel costs.
-The competition is hosted by the American Society of Criminology, “an international organization whose members pursue scientific and professional knowledge concerning the measurement, consequences, prevention, control, and treatment of crime and delinquency.”
+Each year, the competition awards between $1,000, $600, and $400, respectively, to the first-, second-, and third-place applicants who submit criminology papers no longer than 8,000 words.
+Each winner will be invited to present their paper at the Annual Meeting, with the first-place winner receiving an additional $1,000 to pay for travel costs.

 If you’re passionate about criminology and everything it involves, it’s time to do some of your own research and apply to the Gene Carte Student Paper Competition!